For an Immersive Local Experience Try a Rome Food Tour

 Locals interact in the Testaccio Covered Market

-In more than 4 trips to Rome I had never heard of the neighborhood of Testaccio, until I came across a tour called Eating Italy Food Tours in Rome.
-Bethany had originally chose to come to Italy as part of my Niece Project in order to eat pasta; yes, that was her sole purpose, and I felt like it was as good as reason as any to travel to Italy.
-I scoured the internet looking for the right kind of food experience for her.
-That’s what landed us in Testaccio early this morning about to embark on a 4 hour food extravaganza.
+In more than four trips to Rome, I had never heard of the neighborhood of Testaccio until I came across a tour called Eating Italy Food Tours in Rome.
+Bethany had originally chosen to come to Italy as part of my Niece Project in order to eat pasta; yes, that was her sole purpose, and I felt like it was as good a reason as any to travel to Italy.
+I searched the internet for the right kind of food experience for her.
+That’s what landed us in Testaccio early this morning, about to embark on a 4-hour food extravaganza.

 Getting local with a Rome Food Tour